bzg/woof/README.md

 At some point, you may need to track bug reports, patches, etc.

-If you are using [sourcehut.org](https://sourcehut.org/), perhaps you will set up a new tracker for your project.
-If your software is part of the GNU project, then perhaps you'll set up debbugs for your package.
+If you are using , perhaps you will set up a new tracker for your project.
+Or if your software is part of the GNU project, perhaps you will set up debbugs for your package.
 But these trackers create *new communication channels*, new "databases" that you will have to *maintain*&#x2014;and they are probably overkill for your needs.

 **This is where Woof! comes in handy as a way to monitor mailing lists**.

 You plug Woof! into your mailbox, it monitors emails sent to mailing lists this mailbox is subscribed to and it extracts and exposes useful
 information: bug reports, patches, changes, announcements, etc.

-Woof! has been developed to help with [Emacs Org-mode](https://orgmode.org/) development where there is a mailing list with a lot of useful interactions and the need to promote upcoming changes, bug reports, patches to review, etc.
+Woof! is not a full-fledged project management tool: e.g. it does not allow someone to assign tasks to someone else, to close reports, etc.

-**Woof! is not a full-fledged project management tool**: e.g. it does not allow someone to assign tasks to someone else, to close reports, etc.
+If you really need such tools, Woof! is not a good candidate.

 # Design rationale